 Laura works at Durham University as a Faculty Placement Officer for Social Sciences supporting students prior and on a placement year.
 Prior to this, Laura worked in a business development role with a particular focus on third sector and preparing students for working and volunteering in the local communities.
 Laura has joined the Communications Working Group.

 Kimberley is the Internships Development Manager for the University of Warwick’s central Student Careers & Skills team, with responsibility for central services around work experience.
 Kimberley leads on the delivery of internship programmes, work-experience-related employer liaison, work experience bursaries and technology-enhanced placement learning tools, and provides internal consultancy on good practice around placements, internships and work experience.
 She is chair of the University’s Placements Practice Group and part of the Degree Apprenticeships Operations Group.
-Kimberley has joined the Staff Development Working Group.
+Kimberley has joined both the Staff Development Working Group and the Membership Working Group.

 Patricia is Senior Fellow of HEA and Principal Lecturer in Agri-food Marketing at Harper Adams University where a year-long placement is a compulsory component of all courses.
 Alongside this, she is Placement Coordinator for agri-food, and business courses, a cross-university role promoting the responsibilities of students, employers and staff in managing placement.
 Patricia has joined the Research Working Group.